-From Pālolo Valley to the Palouse: Washington State starting freshman QB Jayden de Laura overcame daunting odds
+From Pālolo Valley to the Palouse: Washington State starting QB Jayden de Laura overcame daunting odds

 The reassurance de Laura needed came less than a week later and truthfully, even a little before that.
 There were rumors the Cougars were considering Rolovich, and de Laura had a positive conversation with athletic director Pat Chun that gave him a better feeling about the situation.
 Rolovich’s hire became official on Jan.
 13, uniting the young Hawaiian quarterback and the first coach to offer him.

 “Of course, granted it’s the system he’s ran from, sheesh, when he was a little kid,” Jacob said.
-“Through flag football, through tackle, through Pop Warner, big- boy league.
-We’ve always implemented some kind of run-and- shoot plays.”
+“Through flag football, through tackle, through Pop Warner, big-boy league.
+We’ve always implemented some kind of run-and-shoot plays.”

 During a recent Zoom call with reporters, after Rolovich officially named de Laura as WSU’s starter, the coach said, “When he got off the plane I think he had probably a couple missions: Where am I going to live, where’s the playbook, and when are we starting practice?
 I’m sure he’s been waiting for this his whole life, and I expect him to take advantage of it.”